tail-call/kbb/README.md

  - [x] Sythesize mutators to watch properties
  - [x] Pixelized pointer
  - [x] `init()` and `deinit()` module methods to reload individual objects
- - [ ] BUGFIX: combat doesn't switch sides between rounds
+ - [x] BUGFIX: combat doesn't switch sides between rounds
+ - [ ] Use FFI for huge arrays like fog of war
  - [ ] Try using native code with ffi
+ - [ ] Use package.preload to load resources
  - [ ] Tile/object info window near pointer
  - [ ] Console command history
  - [ ] Give pretzels to feral kobolds to adopt them